 There many churches in Nopala of a variety of Christian sects.
 The two churches I recommend seeing are the old and newer Catholic Church near City Hall.
 The older church was probably built in the 1800's.
 On the outside of the church on the right side is a stelae built into the wall of the church and inside the church on the right side there another stela or lintel behind one of the saint statues.
 In 1931, an earthquake caused the left tower to collapse.

 The new church was built in the late 1980's.
-The left tower collapsed in the earthquake of 1997.

 The market or mercado is located directly in front of the two churches and if you are there on a Sunday the market overflows onto the nearby streets.
 Nopala is known for its coffee, chile tusta (a type of spicy chile), honey and the fine sewing of its women.
 Their are various places for eating street foods.
 If you prefer a restaurant, there is one inside the Hotel Palacio Chatino, which just to the left of the entrance of the Agencia Municipal.
 As an added bonus, they have clean restrooms.